OItisTang/WebhookPublisherWebSocketSubscriber/README.md

 ---

 ### WebhookCallback (php)
-create a Webhook to WebhookCallback.php?key={an identifier for this webhook data}
+create a Webhook to:
+WebhookCallback.php?key={an identifier for this webhook data, example: my_trello_board_update}
+or
+WebhookCallback.php?keyPathInDataObj={path to a value to be used as key, example: model.shortUrl}

 this Webhook will receive POST data from the interested server, and it will publish this data to **WebSocketPushServer**